VincentTam/vincenttam.github.io/source/_posts/2014-12-11-cheat-in-an-online-quiz.markdown

 First, view the HTML source code of the web page for the quiz and find the relevant part.

-{% codeblock Part of the source code lang:html %}
+{% codeblock Part of the source code for the quiz lang:html http://goo.gl/cy3GYD %}
 <div><h3>1.In which year was the first French technical exhibition
 held in China?</h3></div>
 <input type="radio"  name="d1">A.1492 <br />